sophieporton/spaceship_titanic/README.md

 ## 🙏 Acknowledgments

-Special thanks to the creators of the *Spaceship Titanic* dataset and the open-source community whose tools made this project possible.
+Special thanks to the creators of the *Spaceship Titanic* dataset, data was sourced from Kaggle (https://www.kaggle.com/competitions/spaceship-titanic)